UniversalScientificTechnologies/DISDROMETER01/README.md

     cd sw/signal-piping-tools

-Then proceed according to README.md in that directory.
+Then proceed according to README.md in that directory. eg.

+    $ sudo apt-get install  sox build-essential  libusb-dev libusb-1.0-0-dev  python-setuptools  libcfitsio-dev buffer pv ntp libvolk2-dev

 ### Usage

-    sudo apt-get install sox

 The directory sw contains a submodule with required dependency "signal-piping-tools", which needs to be build prior start of distrometer recording script.
+After that the recording could be start by.

     ./start.sh

+There should be edited the 'station' variable in the script and signal recording method.
+The script contains example of automatic recording of long hour raw WAV files named by system time.